naldallal/ITNE352-Project-Group-A10/README.md

 I would like to express to eveyone who contributed to the development of this application:
 - Mentor for his invaluable guidance and support throughout the project.
 - NewsAPI.org for offering a robust API that enabled real-time news integration, significantly enhancing the application's functionality.
+- Al-Munthir Saffan youtube channel for good explaination about how GUI work.

 ## conclution